 Full Truck Move (Half Day)

 Moving your belongings takes some time so you have to consider the tip you would give them.
-Movers on a half day moving work requires a payment of $1,000 to $2,000 depending on the distance of the truck to your home or apartment.
+Movers on a half-day moving work require a payment of $1,000 to $2,000 depending on the distance of the truck to your home or apartment.
 For the tip, a $10 tip is sufficient if the moving team only moves a couple of chairs and boxes.
 However, you may tip $20 for each mover if they have to climb stairs to execute the moving process.

 Full Truck Movers (Full Day)

 The work on a full day covers 8 hours, so you need to consider the complexity of the work together with the amount of furniture the moving team is going to transfer.
 For moving a small number of belongings, it would be reasonable to give each mover a tip of $20.
 It’s fair considering the hard work and the non-stop carrying of the items in and outside the house.

 However, you could even add an extra cash tip if the team moves heavy equipment or furniture.
 The right tip amount would be about $40 per person.

 There are instances when the moving team works overtime to finish the moving process that might extend to 12 hours or more.
 In this case, you may consider not only the things the team carries but also the overtime they spend moving.
 So, if you plan to give them a $40 tip, you might consider adding $10 to it to show you are grateful for the difficult tasks they did.